Miss-Bentil/Miss-Bentil/README.md

 ### I'm Ama Bentsiwa Bentil
-- 🌱Currently : A student of Alx SE and Codetrain
+- 🌱Currently : A student of Codetrain